James Rodriguez transfer news: From La Liga reject to Napoli's new Maradona-figure | Goal.com

 As a result, he finds himself at a crucial juncture in his career ahead of his 28th birthday next month.
 If he is to finally make the most of his obvious talent, he cannot afford to get his next move wrong.

-Napoli, though, looks like the right club, with the right coach, in the right city and at the right time.
+Napoli, though, look like the right club, with the right coach, in the right city and at the right time.

 Naples is hurting right now.